microsoft/windows-containers-demos/eshop-mvc-modernized-app/documentation/eshop.md

 Deploying the ASP.NET MVC app (eShopModernizedMVC) to the Azure Kubernetes Service.

 ## Goals for this walkthrough
-we are containerizing the .NET Framework web apps with Windows Containers and Docker without changing its code and then Deploying this Windows Containers-based app to Azure Kubernetes Service.
+We are containerizing the .NET Framework web apps with Windows Containers and Docker without changing its code and then Deploying this Windows Containers-based app to Azure Kubernetes Service.

 ## Pre-requisite on Windows machine/VM
 - *Docker Desktop on Windows*, For creating and building images of application.